pacelee1024/MSD-Single-Page-Application/README.md

 ## Installation and Running

-1. Install Apache server and PHP, eg: XAMPP.
+1. Install Apache server and PHP, eg: XAMPP with 7.0.5 and PHP 7.

 2. Put the files folder into `htdocs` under XAMPP installation directory.